-9) CONSUMER ASSISTANCE
+9. CONSUMER ASSISTANCE

-- a) In the event of a controversy or a dispute in connection with this limited warranty, BRP suggests that you try to resolve the issue at the dealership level.
-We recommend discussing the issue with the authorized dealer's service manager or owner. - b) If further assistance is required, the distributor's service department should be contacted in order to resolve the matter. - c) If the matter still remains unresolved then contact BRP by writing to us at the address listed below.
+- a) In the event of a controversy or a dispute in connection with this BOMBARDIER LIMITED WARRANTY, BOMBARDIER suggests that you try to resolve the issue at the distributorship/dealership level.
+We recommend discussing the issue with the authorized dealer's service manager or owner. - b) If further assistance is required, the distributor's service department should be contacted in order to resolve the matter.